CorySimon/pyIAST/docs/index.rst

 Construct isotherm objects
 --------------------------

-We separate the process of characterizing the pure component adsorption isotherms from performing IAST calculations.
-Construct the models by passing the DataFrame with the pure component adsorption isotherm and the names of the columns that correspond to the loading and pressure.
+We separate the process of characterizing the pure-component adsorption isotherms from performing IAST calculations.
+Construct the models by passing the DataFrame with the pure-component adsorption isotherm and the names of the columns that correspond to the loading and pressure.

 * Langmuir isotherm model